Herman Hickman: NFL

 Following his time at Tennessee, Hickman played for the National Football League's Brooklyn Dodgers from 1932 to 1934.
 He was named an All-Pro at left guard in 1933.

 Coaching career

 Hickman was an assistant at Wake Forest University, North Carolina State University and the United States Military Academy before earning the head coaching position at Yale University in 1948.
 He led the Yale Bulldogs to a 16–17–2 record before resigning in 1951.

 Other activities

 Hickman had a reputation as a great dinner speaker.
 He also participated in television broadcasts of football and in radio and television panel shows.
+From 1952 to 1953 he hosted The Herman Hickman Show, a prime-time sports commentary show airing on the NBC television network.
 As a writer, he came to be known as "Poet Laureate of the Little Smokies."
 He was a staff writer for Sports Illustrated.
 Hickman also was a professional wrestler known as "The Tennessee Terror", competing in over 500 matches.

 Honors

 Handsome Dan VII, the Yale Bulldog mascot was donated to Hickman at age three, but the dog proved to have a bad temper, which suited him better in his next position as a watchdog on a Florida estate.

 The Herman Hickman Scholarship was "(e)stablished by UT alumni and friends in 1958 following the death of Herman Hickman...
 This graduate scholarship is awarded to varsity athletes in the field of their choice.
 The recipient currently receives $1,000 per semester."